joniles/mpxj/mkdocs/docs/index.md

 Java and .Net libraries are both exercised using the same set of regression tests to ensure that their behaviour is identical.
-Both the Java and .Net versions of the library are used in production commercial applications - so you can confident that the code will work for you!
+Both the Java and .Net versions of the library are used in production commercial applications - so you can be confident that the code will work for you!

 There is also now a [Ruby Gem](https://rubygems.org/gems/mpxj) which provides native Ruby access to read from schedule files using MPXJ, and a [Python